Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Unipotent chains of torsors

 In this section, we define unipotent chains of torsors.
-The idea is that every torsor in the chain is obtained from the previous by ``modifying along a unipotent subgroup scheme''.
+The idea is that every torsor in the chain is obtained from the previous by ``modifying along a unipotent subgroup scheme.''

-Let $\bG$ be a group scheme and $\cE$, $\cE'$ be $\bG$-torsors.
-The scheme of $\bG$-automorphisms of $\cE$ is a group scheme $\Aut(\cE)$; such a group is called a strongly inner form of $\bG$.
+Let $\bG$ be a reductive group scheme and let $\cE$, $\cE'$ be $\bG$-torsors.
+The scheme of $\bG$-automorphisms of $\cE$ is a group scheme $\Aut(\cE)$; this is a reductive group scheme called \emph{a strongly inner form of $\bG$} (since $\cE$ is \'etale locally trivial, $\Aut(\cE)$ is isomorphic to $\bG$ \'etale locally).
 The scheme of $\bG$-isomorphisms $\Iso(\cE,\cE')$ is naturally an $\Aut(\cE)$-torsor.
 It is also a left $\Aut(\cE')$-torsor, though we can identify left and right torsors using the inversion in $\bG$.
 Recall that $\Ru$ stands for the unipotent radical. \begin{definition} Let $X$ be a scheme; $\bG$ be a reductive $X$-group scheme. \emph{A unipotent chain of $\bG$-torsors} is a sequence

 where $\cE_i$ is a $\bG$-torsor, $\cE_1=\bG$ is a trivial $\bG$-torsor, $\bP_i\subset\Aut(\cE_i)$ is a parabolic subgroup scheme, and $\tau_i$ is a reduction of the $\Aut(\cE_i)$-torsor $\Iso(\cE_i,\cE_{i+1})$ to $\Ru\bP_i$.
 We also say that the chain \emph{connects} the trivial torsor to $\cE_n$. \end{definition} Note an obvious lemma. \begin{lemma} In the notation of the definition, let $f\colon Y\to X$ be a morphisms of schemes.
 Then $f^*\cE_1$, \ldots, $f^*\cE_n$, $f^*\bP_1$, \ldots, $f^*\bP_{n-1}$, $f^*\tau_1$, \ldots, $f^*\tau_{n-1}$ is a unipotent chain of $f^*\bG$-torsors. \end{lemma} \begin{lemma} In the notation of the definition, assume that $X$ is affine.
 Then all the torsors $\cE_i$ are trivial. \end{lemma} \begin{proof} Induction on $n$ reduces the lemma to showing that $\cE_{n-1}\approx\cE_n$.
 Since $X$ is affine, every $\Ru\bP_{n-1}$-torsor is trivial by~\cite[exp.~XXVI, cor.~2.2]{SGA3-3}.
 Thus, $\Iso(\cE_{n-1},\cE_n)$ is a trivial $\Aut(\cE_{n-1})$-torsor.
 Hence, it has a section, which is the sought-for isomorphism. \end{proof}